 Introduction

 Michel Houellebecq’s 2015 novel Submission is open to multiple interpretations that branch out in many different directions.
-One perspective is to read the novel as a satire on French society (Brühwiler; Scurati) that traces the disintegration of the traditional political body in the face of the challenges that France and the rest of Europe must currently confront.
+One perspective is to read the novel as a satire on French society (Brühwiler; Scurati) that traces the disintegration of the traditional political body in the face of the challenges currently facing France and the rest of Europe.
 As such, the novel raises such issues as immigration, multiculturalism, the dissolution of the nation state, the vision of the European Union, and French identity, ethnicity, and religion.

 Submission relates an alternative history of France in which the struggling Republican Party and the Socialists join forces with the Muslim Brotherhood party to defeat the radical right during the 2022 presidential elections.
-This victory has shocking ramifications.
+Their victory has shocking ramifications.
 While the newly elected president initially appears moderate and levelheaded, the Muslim theocracy he establishes ceases to represent the values of the secular state.
 It complicates French political life and challenges France’s traditional republican values.
 Women are banned from the workplace and required to wear face veils; all citizens receive free primary education, but secondary and university education is privatized; institutions become Islamized; polygamy and child marriage are legitimized.
 All of these events are woven into a plot narrated by François, a forty-something university professor who specializes in the writings of Joris-Karl Huysmans.

 Read as a satire, Submission is faithful to the author’s signature postmodernist poetics of destabilization and deconstruction (Buchweitz).
 The novel’s structural framework relies on an apparent “constitutive ambivalence” (Novak-Lechevalier 154), in the sense that the novelistic techniques undermine the reader’s ability to grasp what the book’s central thesis might be.
 Is this speculative novel a scathing critique of reactionary Islam that borders on Islamophobia?
 Does it present a dystopian vision of France where the religion of Islam represents an attenuating force intended to redeem man’s relationship with God?
 Is it meant to deliver a stinging rebuke to the secular state?
 Does the text exploit fear of Muslims to drive the argument that France has lost its identity due to immigration and transnationalism?
 Does it convey misogynist nostalgia for outdated gender roles?
 Scholars have observed that the layers of irony engulfing the text make it impossible to extract the precise target of the novel’s critique (Morrey; Scurati).
 As Henry F. Smith observes, François’s proposition “je ne suis pour rien de tout, tu le sait bien” (Houellebecq 41) ‘you know I am not for anything’ (Stein 28, italics in the original)] reflects the author’s nihilistic stance and narrative techniques (Smith, 182).
 In a recent open correspondence with Gilles Martin-Chauffier, Houellbecq directly addressed his rejection of and resistance to the interdictions and injunctions of contemporary culture: